Questions about our coffins

 You are not obliged to purchase a coffin from your funeral director.
 It is a good idea to let them know your intentions.
 Many people choose to buy a coffin from us as they feel the price is too high from their chain funeral director or that the range offered is limited.
-If your funeral director is independent then they will probably be able to obtain one of these coffins for you without going through us.

 When is it best to place my order?